“I haven’t even done anything strenuous!” Has this ever been your thought as you wonder why muscles get tight?

 Try taking a large water bottle to work that way you minimize the number of times that you have to take a trip to the water cooler.
 Know how many you have to drink a day to reach your goal.

 Muscles tighten protectively when they feel that something in the body is at danger of being injured.
 Many times tightness and mobility restrictions can precede the sensation of pain or injury.
 Muscles can also tighten in the case of misalignment, particularly in the lumbopelvic area.
 If you’re having pain in an area and it seems to be associated with muscle tightness, the best thing to do is have your movement evaluated.
 If you get on top of it quickly, chances are you can resolve the issue in a matter of weeks and get back on track towards your goals.

-Stress can take on many forms.
+Stress can take on many forms, and can definitely contribute to why muscles get tight.
 We can get stressed due to poor nutrition, lack of sleep, or our daily interactions with certain individuals may be stressful.
 Much of the time, the stress can be felt in a particular area of the body, depending on the individual.
 If you find that you’re frequently feeling this type of stress try addressing the components you can have control over.
 While you may not be able to control that individual who causes you stress, you can start with trying to get a full night’s sleep 7.5-8.5 hours for most adults.
 Avoid caffeine past 2 pm to help allow you to sleep better, or consider taking melatonin before bed.

 Speaking with a nutritionist may lead to some valuable insight to your nutrition habits.
 Getting frequent exercise can also help move the stress out of these areas, as stress is often the feeling associated with a chemical reaction in your body.
 Moving, sweating, and getting your body to circulate your blood can help reduce those feelings of stress.